SimonHFrost/jekyll_blog/_posts/2024-08-23-san-francisco-is-changing.md

 San Francisco currently has an office vacancy rate of 37% [[Source]](https://www.axios.com/local/san-francisco/2024/07/10/office-vacancy-rate-economic-recovery) and you can feel it.
 Both by the streets and coworking spaces being emptier.
 Areas with big offices and coworking spaces are quiet, and Twitter (X) left. [[Source]](https://www.theguardian.com/technology/article/2024/aug/05/x-twitter-san-francisco-office-closing)

-The mission was humming.
+Despite office areas being dead, home grown locations like the mission were humming with live music, people with macbooks hacking in cafes, and packed local restaurants.

 San Francisco is in the process of reinventing itself.

 ## Cerebral Valley